 Meet Your Therapist

 My career with the Fire Service began in the spring of 1991.
 After a decade in the field, I took advantage of a promotional opportunity and became a training officer, eventually moving into the role of District Chief of Recruit Induction for Canada's largest fire service organization.

 Since the events of 9/11, emergency services across North America and beyond have had to rewrite the book on counselling and support services for their staff.
-Being a part of that change is what eventually pushed me towards the decision to further my education in the field of psychotherapy.
+Being a part of that change is what eventually pushed me towards the decision to further my education; specifically in the field of psychotherapy.

 My training in the field of psychodynamic psychotherapy now allows me to take helping others to a new level.
 I am bringing new skills and experiences into the therapeutic environment to benefit each and every one of the individuals I work with.

 I welcome the challenge of working with you to help you find your own individual path as I continue to explore mine.
 The only thing that is certain is that your path will be like no other.
 And even though it will be uniquely yours, you will not be alone in your search for that path.